-The central operator initiates operation of the EXPORT/IMPORT system by entering n.
-EXPORT from the system display console keyboard; n is an available control point.
-All messages from the remote operators and messages generated internally by EXPORT are displayed at the control point of EXPORT.
+The central operator initiates the operation of the EXPORT/IMPORT system by entering n.
+EXPORT from the system display console keyboard, where n is an available control point.
+All messages from the remote operators, and messages generated internally by EXPORT, are displayed at the control point of EXPORT.
+Messages pertaining to a particular job are entered into the dayfile for that job.

-All messages from remote terminals are displayed at the second line of the message area in the form x. message; x is the remote terminal identification.
-The central operator must acknowledge each message by typing n.
-GO before another message can be displayed.
-The central operator may send a message to a particular remote terminal by typing n.
-COMMENT. x. message. where n is the control point and x is the terminal identification.
+All messages from remote terminals are displayed at the second line of the message area in the form x.Message, where x is the remote terminal identification.
+Before another message can be displayed, each message must be acknowledged by the central operator's typing n.GO.
+A message may be sent to a particular remote terminal by the central operator's typing n.TMR. x.Message, where n is the control point of EXPORT and x is the terminal identification.